-Scott Alexander usually has takes I disagree with, and his new post “Silicon Valley: A Reality Check” is no exception.
+Scott Alexander’s new post “Silicon Valley: A Reality Check” is something to disagree with.
 He tries to rehabilitate Silicon Valley by highlighting new startups that have an “altruistic or international development focus” or that have “really exciting cutting-edge technology” apart from business-focused startups or the usual ridiculous Uber-but-for clones.

 I would contend that most of the “altruistic or international development focus[ed]” startups are neoliberal approaches to solving social problems that will be ineffective or exploitative, especially if they are for-profit.
 (Another way of saying this is that they do not approach problems systemically nor do they threaten capitalism, which has caused these problems.)
 And the “really exciting cutting-edge technology” ones are often times more hype than reality (see, for example, Theranos, or self-driving car vaporware), but I’d give them more leeway.